DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 There is not even a single living soul.
 It is just too strange.
-In this absurd situation, Kay looked at metallic case on his shoulder.
+In this absurd situation, Kai looked at metallic case on his shoulder.
 There is MDA's <span title="jp. 銃剣 I choose to call it bayonet, but it is basically combination of sword with gun">"bayonet</span>.
-Kay's instincts tell him that he needs a means of self-defence, but the case cannot be opened without key from Urza's HQ.
+Kai's instincts tell him that he needs a means of self-defence, but the case cannot be opened without key from Urza's HQ.
 Looking for Jeanne and others can wait for now.

 "It is not quite close from here, I need to hurry..." - he said and headed in direction of Urza's HQ.

-At that time Kay could hear some stone being thrown in shadows of the building behind.
+At that time Kai could hear some stone being thrown in shadows of the building behind.

 "Some noise?
 Is there someone!?"